 As a leader, you have the potential to open new doors for your organization in addressing workplace situations with evidence-based decision-making.
 Translate research literature and theories into actionable models that inspire lasting change.
 Anchor your strategic direction in sound research and meaningful insight in your unique context, whether that be in education, health services, public service or business.
 Deepen your understanding in learning alongside peers with similar goals yet diverse perspectives as you collectively work together in following your pathway toward success.

-Advance in leadership on your schedule by taking one course at a time 100% online through CUAnytime.
+Advance in leadership on your schedule by taking course 100% online.
 You’ll also get to meet up with your program peers through three annual in-person residencies in Grand Rapids during your program.

 Integrate theory with practice through rigorous courses that challenge and equip you with evidence-based decision-making skills and effective leadership frameworks.
 Gain insight from your peers and instructors who enhance your own learning as you advance as an informed influencer.